Updated on January 12th 2021

 For big budget blockbusters, this can usually be anywhere in the world and some films can have multiple filming locations.
 Sometimes those locations can become just as iconic as the film or TV show it’s a part of, too.

 Being the curious creatures we are, we wanted to explore some of these iconic film locations, but doing so in real life would cost a pretty penny… so we went on a virtual tour instead!
-But that’s not all, we’re a door company, so it seems only right to include some iconic doors, too.
+But that’s not all, we’re a door company, so it seems only right to include some iconic doors, too (step aside patio doors!).

 Fancy a whimsical wander through Wonderland?
 Or what about an intergalactic mosey on down to Mos Eisley?
-Why not take a step through our Magical Mystery Doors and be transported to some real-life movie locations?
+Why not take a step through our Magical Mystery Doors and be transported to some real-life movie locations where you can take a look around and explore?
 To begin your tour, click the link below.
 Beware, though… there’s no telling where you might end up!

 You can read more about where you’ve been on your virtual tour, below: